Looking for things to do in Kathmandu? The capital of Nepal is still a shining beacon of Nepali heritage.

-1. Pay Your Respects at an Open Cremation
+1. Pay Your Respects to the Dead at an Open Cremation

 One of the most sacred Hindu temples in all of Nepal, Pashupatinath is dedicated to the deity Pashupati (a manifestation of the Lord Shiva and Lord of Animals).
 The temple was built besides the Bagmati River, which is a source of immense spiritual power since it feeds into the holiest river of the Hindu faith, the Ganges.
 Everyday, funeral pyres of upperclass and common folk alike burn fiercely and their ashes are swept into the river in order to escape the cycle of reincarnation.
-Non-Hindus are not allowed in the main temple but can watch the cremations and explore the temple grounds for 1000 NPR (approx. $10).
+Non-Hindus are not allowed in the main temple but can watch the cremations and explore the temple grounds.

 2. Look out on the Whole of Kathmandu

 On the western edge of the city lies the religious site of Swayambhunath, also known as the Monkey Temple.
 The Tibetan Buddhist shrine is perched on a hilltop overlooking Kathmandu in all its splendor.
 You have to ascend 365 steep steps that are guarded by intimidating, “holy” monkeys in order to see the golden stupa painted with the all-seeing Buddha eyes.
 Despite some damage caused to the surrounding temples, the actual stupa remains intact and stands proudly atop the white dome.